HannahMarsh/research/README.md

   - A routine that periodically triggers failures and recoveries in cache nodes to test the system's resilience.
 - **Throughput Updater:**
   - A background process that regularly updates the throughput gauge based on the number of successful operations.

+### Request Generation and Distribution:

+- To mimic real-world scenarios, the system employs various strategies for generating requests:
+    - Zipf Distribution: For simulating access patterns where some keys are "hotter" than others.
+    - Real Traces: Uses actual data to model request patterns.
+- The workload primarily consists of read operations, with an initial warm-up stage to fill the database with data.

+### Benchmarking with Trace Files
+- Trace files are located in the `/usr/local/share/datasets/cmu-cache-datasets/alibabaBlock` directory on the `ccl5` remote host and are used by the benchmark module to simulate realistic workload patterns.
+- The benchmark container will run on this remote host and will have the `alibabaBlock` directory mounted to `/app/traces` inside the Docker container.

 ### Usage